Bira/octopus-carnival/_drafts/devils/spined-devil.md

 getting hit with the spines makes it harder for someone to get away from future shots.

-The claws do need a handful more damage, but like all artillery monsters if you'll only be using their melee basic attack if you mess up.
+The claws do need a handful more damage, but like all artillery monsters you'll only be using their melee basic attack if you mess up.

 The sample encounter in the book is level 6: two spinagons and a trio of lizardfolk composed of a mystic and two bruisers.
 A pretty effective formation,